Among the Mountains: A Guide to the Nations of the Caucasus

 Georgia:

-Georgia is often percieved as the most ‘Caucasian ‘of the three countries of the South Caucasus.
+Georgia is often perceived as the most ‘Caucasian ‘of the three countries of the South Caucasus.
 While Azerbaijan is culturally linked with Iran, and Armenia to the large diaspora, the Georgian people are famous for rarely leaving Georgia.
 Unlike Armenian, which is part of the Indo-European language family, and the Turkic Azeri, Georgian is the dominant language in its own distinct language family, related only to even obscurer South Caucasian languages, and written in its own distinct script.

 Georgian Script